Dr James Esson PhD (University College London)

 2015 - Member of the Academic Assessor Group for the ESRC-DFID Education and Development Programme Call

-My research is broadly located within the field of development studies, and contributes to debates in geography and the wider social sciences by examining development processes in three areas 1) Unconventional approaches to development 2) Migration and the politics of mobility 3) Urban Dynamics.
+My research is broadly located within the field of development studies.
+I am interested in the following three areas 1) Unconventional approaches to development 2) Migration and the politics of mobility 3) Urban Dynamics.
 Ongoing and recent projects in these areas include:

 Unconventional approaches to development